buyco/go-maersk-sdk/maersk/docs/ShipmentEvent.md

 ### NewShipmentEvent

-`func NewShipmentEvent(eventType string, eventDateTime time.Time, eventCreatedDateTime time.Time, eventClassifierCode string, shipmentEventTypeCode string, documentTypeCode string, documentID string, ) *ShipmentEvent`
+`func NewShipmentEvent(eventType string, eventDateTime string, eventCreatedDateTime time.Time, eventClassifierCode string, shipmentEventTypeCode string, documentTypeCode string, documentID string, ) *ShipmentEvent`

 NewShipmentEvent instantiates a new ShipmentEvent object This constructor will assign default values to properties that have it defined,